 Is It Better to Have Two Torsion Springs?

 Yes and no. Two springs will increase cycle life and help you get out of a bind when one spring breaks.
-Since torsion springs don't break at the same time, you can usually lift your garage door with the help of the unbroken spring that is pulling the door with the cables still intact.
+Since torsion springs don’t break at the same time, you can usually lift your garage door with the help of the unbroken spring that is pulling the door with the cables still intact.
 The cables will remain on the drums since one spring is still wound making it possible to lift the door with the help of a family member or neighbor.
 The downside is two springs do cost more but they will provide more cycles which means they will last longer.

 Do I Need to Replace the Cables on My Garage Door When My Spring Breaks?

 No. Unless you have a frayed cable that is showing physical signs of wear, there is usually no reason to change your cables.
 Garage door cables will usually last through a few spring changes.
 Your technician should be able to show you where your cable is damaged if they are recommending replacement.
 If it makes you feel better, you can replace the cables for a little extra insurance.
 That is completely up to you.